ibm-cloud-docs/watson/getting-started-credentials.md

 In an [{{site.data.keyword.Bluemix_dedicated_notm}}](/docs/dedicated/index.html#dedicated) instance, service tiles are implemented so that only one tile is permitted per service in an organization.

-Follow these steps to refer to a service in their your own {{site.data.keyword.Bluemix_dedicated_notm}} workspace:
+Follow these steps to refer to a service in your own {{site.data.keyword.Bluemix_dedicated_notm}} workspace:

 1. Create a set of credentials for the reference tile for the service that you want to use.
 1. Create a custom user-provided service that uses those credentials: